EngoEngine/engoengine.github.io/concepts/mobileBuilding.md

 * All your asset files must be in the asset folder to be accessed
 * You only have access to touch input and ogl.
-So you can't use things like Facebook or adMob's sdks.
+So you can't use things like Facebook or AdMob's sdks.
 This includes things like gradle and pro-guard
 * You'll get a generic AndroidManifest, unless you include one yourself in the same folder as your main package